 We know that your surgery is a major life experience that, fortunately, doesn’t happen every day.
 But at Novant Health UVA Health System, it does happen many times every day and you’ll benefit from our experience and advanced expertise.
-We’ll support you from pre-registration through recovery and rehabilitation.
-Our hope is that your surgical experience will soon be just a pleasant memory.
+We’ll support you from pre-registration through recovery and rehabilitation

 For more information about surgical services at Novant Health UVA Health System or to find a general or specialty surgeon, please call

 View our location finder

 Questions you may have prior to your hospital stay for surgery

 either online, if available, or by telephone — you provide information about

 yourself and your medical insurance, if you have any.
 You do this ahead of time

 so that your paperwork can be started before your scheduled hospital visit.
 If